tldraw/tldraw/apps/examples/src/examples/multiplayer-demo/README.md

 ---

-The `useMultiplayerDemo` hook can be used to quickly prototype multiplayer experiences in tldraw, although rooms will be deleted after one day.
-Note that the board below is shared with all visitors to this page.
+The `useMultiplayerDemo` hook can be used to quickly prototype multiplayer experiences in tldraw using a demo backend that we host.
+Data is wiped after one day.